WeiqiJust/CHER-Ob/Readme.md

 - Kiraz Akoglu (goze.akoglu@yale.edu)
 - Holly Rushmeier (holly.rushmeier@yale.edu)

+##Contact
+If you have any problem or suggestion related to the software, please send email to cher_ob@cs.yale.edu.

 ##Acknowledgments
 Some portions of this file are based on the example codes of ITK/VTK library from Kitware, QT API from Nokia, RTIViewer from Visual Computing Lab and Meshlab VCG library from ISTI CNR.
 We would like to thank anonymous help by various software engineering communities.